 Certified Senior Ecologist and Ohio EPA certified Qualified Data Collectors working for you

-Our Certified Senior Ecologist works with our field biologists and ecologist to survey and identify a broad range of plants and animals, both terrestrial and aquatic.
+Our Certified Senior Ecologist and Certified Ecological Restoration Practitioners works with our field biologists and ecologist to survey and identify a broad range of plants and animals, both terrestrial and aquatic.
 We strive to offer unparalleled ecological consulting services; it is our goal to provide clients with the most complete and accurate ecological information, allowing project managers and planners to make better-informed and more sustainable land use decisions.

 The services offered by MAD Scientist Associates include: